 Firstly, you can see the infection chain of the local system in real-time.
 Process tree gives you immediate insight into what this ransomware family is doing with infected operating systems.
 When you look at additional details of the process in the “Files” tab you can see which extension files were encrypted and open ransom notes.
 Process tree also gives analysts a quick glance at what processes start apart from the main and their command line, so if Powershell starts to delete shadow copies you won’t miss it.

-Secondly, you can recreate all the chain of events of the local infection.
-This includes different options – from opening an attachment in the email to taking a chat with the crooks about ransom.
-You can even try free decryption of several files (mostly images) for free: some ransomware gangs provide it on their websites.
+Secondly, you can recreate all the chain of events of the local infection – from opening an attachment in the email to taking a chat with the crooks about ransom.
+You can even try free decryption of several files (mostly images) for free – some ransomware gangs provide it on their web sites.

 Technology is defined as the application of scientific knowledge for practical purposes, especially in industry.
 Technology is an upgrade in terms of how things are accomplished.